coryrosser/CRportfolio/README.md

 # CRPortfolio
-Remake of my personal portfolio
+Remake of my personal portfolio using SCSS Bootstrap and some jQuery.

+This portfolio is responsive and works on all browsers.